KRM7/gapp/docs/fitness-functions.md

 function still has to be specified even when variable length chromosomes are used to represent the solutions.
-In this case the value will only be used to generate the solutions of the initial population (assuming that the initial population is generated instead of being explicitly specified by the user).
+In this case the value will only be used to generate the solutions of the initial population (assuming that the initial population is generated and not explicitly specified by the user).

 > [!NOTE]
 > When using variable chromosome lengths, every part of the GAs must be able